 The complexity of synthetic chemistry increases every day and chemists are responding to the challenge with innovative techniques and methods.

 Developing the best chemistry can be challenging when synthesis equipment limits experimental possibilities.
-Traditional setups like round bottom flasks, drop in funnels, and ice baths can prevent chemists from accessing the full range of synthetic options and capturing the data they need to make correct development decisions.
+Traditional setups like round bottom flasks, dropping funnels, and ice baths can prevent chemists from accessing the full range of synthetic options and capturing the data they need to make correct development decisions.

 A featured white paper discusses a new toolbox specifically designed for chemists that expands experimental options, automates tedious tasks and captures high-quality data at the touch of a button.

-Download the white paper "The Modern Synthesis Lab: A New Workplace for Chemists" to learn how smart synthesis tools combined with lab digitalization capabilities can transform chemical development.
+Download the white paper to learn how smart synthesis tools combined with lab digitalization capabilities can transform chemical development.

 The Limits of Your Lab: Challenges with the Traditional Setup